 I turned 32 this year, and I’ve never felt more accomplished.
 I’m finally starting to get my life together and experience the things that I want to do, so I decided to write a list of things that I wanted to accomplish before my 32nd birthday.
 Turns out, there were a lot of items on that list that I hadn’t yet done!
-So here it is: My list of goals for before turning 32.
-Some are silly, some are serious, but all are designed to help me live an awesome life:
+So here is My list of goals before turning 32.
+Some are silly, some are serious, but all are designed to help me live an awesome life.

-i’m not sure if this time will be different, but this time around i’m going to try something new: instead of trying to write a whole book from start to finish in one sitting (which inevitably leads me down frustrations road), this time around i’m going to take things one step at a time. my goal is just to write one chapter at a time until each chapter feels good enough for me before moving on to the next chapter and repeating the process until all 32 chapters are complete!
+I’m not sure if this time will be different, but this time around I’m going to try something new: instead of trying to write a whole book from start to finish in one sitting (which inevitably leads me down a frustrations road), this time around I’m going to take things one step at a time. my goal is just to write one chapter at a time until each chapter feels good enough for me before moving on to the next chapter and repeating the process until all 32 chapters are complete!

 Travel to Hawaii